bhaskar-shrestha/Organization.Addressbook/README.md

 * Each person can have a different home, work and/or mailing addresses
 * Each person can have different contact details which can be a landline number or mobile number or email address

+### Step 2.1
+Can you change the model to use GUID as primary keys?